A Guide to Estate Planning for Parents

 9. Do I need a Power of Attorney?

 Yes!
 You never know when something may happen (injury or illness) that renders you incapacitated and unable to care for yourself or manage your financial affairs, whether only temporarily or for the long-term.
 Your spouse, friends, or family cannot act on your behalf in relation to assets or property solely held in your name.
-However, by preparing powers of attorney in advance, you can choose someone you know and trust, such as your spouse, to make medical or legal decisions on your behalf during your period of incapacity.
+However, by preparing powers of attorney in advance, you can choose someone you know and trust, such as your spouse, to make financial or legal decisions on your behalf during any period of incapacity.
 Otherwise, a court may decide these issues for you, or appoint some stranger or institution to manage your affairs.

 10. Can my spouse, friends, or family members make healthcare decision for me without a Healthcare Power of Attorney?

 No!
 Generally, spouses, friends, or family members cannot make healthcare decisions for you unless you nominate a spouse, friend or family member in a healthcare power of attorney to make healthcare decisions on your behalf.
 If no one is nominated then Maryland law permits a surrogate (if no healthcare agent is available and the patient can no longer make healthcare decisions, a family member or friend can make healthcare decisions) to make healthcare decisions.
 The healthcare power of attorney is a document in which you designate someone to be your representative or agent, in the event you are unable to make or communicate decisions about all aspects of your healthcare.
 In the most basic form, a healthcare power of attorney merely says, “I want this person to make decisions about my healthcare if I am unable to do so.”